 To improve the efficiency of your plan review process even further, think about leveraging Electronic Plan Review (EPR).
 Eliminating the need to print plans, mail them, and wait for review and return, EPR offers a cost-effective option that can help communities like yours boost their bottom line, improve customer service, and get caught up fast.

-Step 2: Implement proactive performance goals and metrics
+Step 2: Set proactive performance goals and metrics

 As you think about the kinds of performance metrics you should implement within your department, be sure to include: